lincolnmroth/PHS-Engineering-Resources/general-resources/construction-skills.md

 ![](/assets/manualstrippers.png)Sometimes you want to add connectors to wires to make them easier to remove and reconnect.
 This is done by crimping connectors to the ends.

-I go over most of them in the [Wire article. ](/general-resources/electronics/wire.md)
+I go over most of them in the [Wire article. ](/general-resources/electronics/wire.md)so I won't go over them here.

 -lmr